COVID Procedures: Now offering appointments via telemedicine!

 Endometriosis typically progresses and worsens over time as chronic inflammation leads to accumulation of scar tissue causing “adhesions” that cause the organs like the intestines and bladder to become fixed in place leading to frequent or even pain with bowel movements and urination, and painful sex.

 Conventional medicine mostly aims at symptom relief through medications and surgery.
 Frequent use of pain medications like Ibuprofen and other NSAIDS provide relief, but over time damage the stomach lining and can be hard on other organs as well.

 Oral contraceptives and GnRH agonists can relieve symptoms of mild to moderate pain, but are also now without side effects, and don’t get to the root causes of the problem.

-Removal of endometrial tissue via a laparoscopy can relieve symptoms for as a long as two years, the symptoms do eventually return in most cases, and the procedure itself increases the likelihood of forming scar tissue.
+Removal of the endometrial tissue via a laparoscopy can relieve symptoms for as long as two years, the symptoms do eventually return in most cases, and the procedure itself increases the likelihood of forming scar tissue.

 A hysterectomy is also an option, but this is not an option for women who want to become pregnant, and it’s important to recognize that this is one of the most over-performed unnecessary surgeries in the US.
 While hysterectomy is sometimes helpful when symptoms are unbearable, it is major abdominal surgery, and major revenue for doctors and hospitals, so get more than one opinion if you’re not 100% sure you want this done.

 The natural approach is aimed at reducing inflammation and pain while optimizing the body’s immune response.
 Therapies also promote natural detoxification of xenoestrogens (environmental estrogens), while aiming to balance hormones.
-Diet and herbal formulas play a role in symptom relief and have been proven to increase fertility and reduce endometrial adhesions as well as the spread of the endometrial implants.
+Diet and herbal formulas play a role in symptom relief and have been proven to increase fertility and reduce endometrial adhesions as well as the spread of endometrial implants.